MohdRas/kubernetes/README.md

 # REPLICASET
 - group of 1 or more PODs
-- spans across the cluster ( 1 or more worker nodes)
+- spans across the cluster ( 1 or more worker node)
 - Even if REPLICASET has 1 POD and it fails.
 REPLICASET automatically create another POD in place of the failed one.
 If any new POD created manually and no of PODs becomes more than desirable count then it will reduce automatically.

 - **REPLICASET will always make sure that "desired" number of PODs are always up, in case of increase or decrease PODs**